Utah

 - The outer circle also indicates the share of a sector’s emissions generated in disadvantaged communities.

-In 2024, HB 124 and HB 452 were enacted in Utah.
-HB 124 expands the definition of projects eligible for the existing High Cost Infrastructure Development Tax Credit to include emissions reduction projects that are designed to reduce the emissions of an existing facility, including through carbon capture, utilization, and sequestration.
-HB 452 includes the establishment of the “Carbon Dioxide Storage Fund” as a special revenue fund that finances regulatory and other expenses for carbon storage facilities.
+- In 2024, Utah enacted H.B.
+124 and H.B.
+452. H.B.
+124 expands the definition of projects eligible for the existing High Cost Infrastructure Development Tax Credit to include emissions reduction projects designed to reduce an existing facility’s emissions, including through carbon capture, utilization, and sequestration.
+H.B.
+452 provides for establishing the “Carbon Dioxide Storage Fund” as a special revenue fund that finances regulatory and other expenses for carbon storage facilities.

-Explore more recent legislation in Utah and all 50 states by clicking here.
+Explore recent legislation in Utah and all 50 states by clicking on a specific year: 2025 legislation, 2024 legislation, 2023 legislation.